 Our next confirmation / reception Sunday is:

-All candidates for membership: Please begin the process by filling out the membership form below.
+Please begin the process by filling out the membership form here.

 Confirmation is about the all-important "we" of being in the Body of Christ - of being a member (the metaphor: a physical body part with an important role and function in the whole).
 As individual followers of Jesus Christ, we are being joined together with others in the mission of the global Church to make Christ known and to model a community of love and unity.
+In this sense, the Church is a sign of Jesus' loving presence in the world.
 Village Church is a local expression of this global Body of Christ and of the Anglican Communion.
 It is to this local expression of the Body that each individual is officially joined through confirmation.
 As the New Testament knows nothing of the individualism that's so strong in our culture, the Church is a living, breathing image of how God is reconciling people to Himself and to one another by faith.
 And in this way, the Church confronts our disordered and disjointed views of ourselves and humanity by not only proclaiming the good news of reconciliation, but actually endeavoring to evidence how that good news is at work in the world.
 It is the redemptive work of the Spirit to unite people to God and to one another.
 Confirmation is the practical way we express this together.
 As membership is about unity, confirmation is about declaring your desire to be unified with this Body.
 Through confirmation, that desire is recognized and confirmed by our leadership and the rest of the Body.

-- As mentioned above, If you have already been confirmed elsewhere, either in an ACNA parish or another orthodox church tradition, you will simply be "received" into Village Church.
+As mentioned above, If you have already been confirmed elsewhere, either in an ACNA parish or another orthodox church tradition, you will be "received" into Village Church.

 There are 3 requirements to be confirmed or received into Village Church: